 The water that Aquatera treats comes from the Wapiti River.

-How do I know this water is safe to drink?
+How do we know this water is safe to drink?

-Our promise to our customers is trusted quality, valued service and peace of mind.
-Our first priority as a company is to ensure the residents of the communities we serve are provided with clean, safe drinking water.
+Aquatera’s promise to customers is trusted quality, valued service and peace of mind.
+Their priority as a company is to ensure the residents of the communities they serve are provided with clean, safe drinking water.

-To keep this promise to you, we have some of the most qualified operators in Alberta on our team, working around the clock.
+To keep this promise, they have some of the most qualified operators in Alberta on their team, working around the clock.

 What are my payment options?

-What happens if I don't pay my bill?
+What happens if someone doesn’t pay their bill?

-The Town of Wembley charges a 10% penalty for late-payment.
-If your bill remains unpaid with the Town of Wembley for two consecutive months the outstanding balance is rolled into your property taxes and collected that way.
+The Town of Wembley charged a 10% penalty for late payment.
+If a bill remained unpaid with the Town of Wembley for two consecutive months the outstanding balance was rolled into your property taxes and collected that way.
 Unfortunately, Aquatera is unable to collect unpaid balances this way.

 Aquatera only charges a 3% penalty on late-payments.
-If your bill remains unpaid for five weeks after the due date, your water will be disconnected and your account will be charged disconnection/re-connection fees.
+If a bill remains unpaid for five weeks after the due date, water will be disconnected, and the account will be charged disconnection/re-connection fees.

-We send out a reminder notice 12 days after your bill due date, which is due 10 days later.
+Aquatera sends out a reminder notice 12 days after your bill due date, which is due 10 days later.
 If payment is still not received, a final notice is delivered on the Wednesday after the reminder notice was due.
-Disconnection will occur the following week if your bill remains unpaid.
+Disconnection will occur the following week if the bill remains unpaid.

 Are my rates increasing?

 Yes.
-The Town of Wembley will be increasing wastewater rates in December and then again in May.
-This will be reflected on your Aquatera bill.
+The Town of Wembley increased wastewater rates in December and then again in May.
 These wastewater increases are not Aquatera rate increases - they are increases by the Town.

 The Town needs to upgrade the wastewater treatment plant to comply with environmental regulations which are mandatory to meet federal and provincial effluent discharge regulatory requirements.

-You will see a marginal increase from Aquatera beginning in January, with the addition of our Franchise Fee (10% paid back to the Town) and a 2.5% increase in water rates in March 2019 to ensure your rates are aligned with other communities.
-The 2.5% increase will equate to about $0.60 on the average bill.
+Customers saw a marginal increase from Aquatera beginning in January, with the addition of their Franchise Fee (10% paid back to the Town) and a 2.5% increase in water rates in March 2019 to ensure their rates are aligned with other communities.
+The 2.5% increase equates to about $0.60 on the average bill.